Across the Board in D303

 Notes from the District 303 School Board Meeting

-School Board meetings are held on the first Monday of the month and alternate between the Administration Center and school locations.
+School Board meetings are held on the second Monday of the month at the Haines Center.
 All meetings begin at 7:00 p.m. and the public is invited to attend.
 Agenda packets are available at district.d303.org.

 Next School Board Meeting: